Witness the views of the Annapurna, Nilgiri, and Dhaulagiri ranges

 Accommodation: Teahouse

 From Tatopani, you will be trekking on a much verdant terrain towards one of the famous villages of the region- Ghorepani.
 This pathway is also one of the last trails of the Annapurna Circuit.
-You will pass by Ghar Khola and slowly ascent towards Ghorepani, going through smaller settlements along the way, like Chhitre village.
+You will pass by Ghar Khola and slowly ascend towards Ghorepani, going through smaller settlements along the way, such as Chhitre village.
 Finally, you will reach Ghorepani, from where breath-taking views of the Annapurna peaks greet your sight.
 Overnight stay at the guesthouse at Ghorepani.

 Altitude: 2850 m